progit/progit/de/03-git-branching/01-chapter3.markdown

 <!--After you exit the merge tool, Git asks you if the merge was successful.
 If you tell the script that it was, it stages the file to mark it as resolved for you.-->

-Wenn Du das 'merge' Werkzeug beendest, fragt dich Git, ob das Zusammenführen erfolgreich war.
+Wenn Du das 'merge' Werkzeug beendest, fragt Dich Git, ob das Zusammenführen erfolgreich war.
 Wenn Du mit 'Ja' antwortest, wird das Skript diese Dateien als gelöst markieren.

 <!--You can run `git status` again to verify that all conflicts have been resolved:-->